 Once you find biscuit beetles in your cupboard or on shelves, dispose of everything in the vicinity as quickly as possible.

-How to Get Rid of Them — Sustainably
+How to Get Rid of Biscuit Beetles — Sustainably

-Traditional methods for getting rid of biscuit beetles involve professionally fumigating the affected area and treating the infestation with insecticides.
+Traditional methods for getting rid of these annoying bugs involve professionally fumigating the affected area and treating the infestation with insecticides.

 Such approaches, however, have adverse effects on our health and the environment.
 Exposure to insecticides may cause symptoms such as dizziness, nausea and irritation to the eyes, nose and throat.
 Not to mention the environmental damages that insecticides cause, such as toxins in water, soil, air and food.